Santiago: Sports

 Universidad de Chile has 18 national titles and 5 Copa Chile wins.
 In 2011 they were champions of Copa Sudamericana, the only Chilean team to have won this tournament.
 The club was founded on 24 May 1927, under the name Club Deportivo Universitario as a union of Club Náutico and Federación Universitaria.
 The founders were students of the University of Chile.
 In 1980, the organization separated from the University of Chile and the club is now completely independent.
 The team plays its home games in the Estadio Nacional de Chile in the commune of Ñuñoa.

 Club Deportivo Universidad Católica (UC) was founded on 21 April 1937.
 It consists of fourteen different departments.
 This team plays its home games in Estadio San Carlos de Apoquindo.
-Universidad Católica has 13 national titles, making it the third most successful soccer club in the country.
+Universidad Católica has 16 national titles and 4 Copa Chile wins, making it the third most successful soccer club in the country.
 It has played the Copa Libertadores more than 20 times, reaching the final in 1993, losing to São Paulo FC.

 Several other soccer clubs are based in Santiago, including Unión Española, Audax Italiano, Palestino, Santiago Morning, Magallanes and Barnechea.
 Other sports, mainly tennis and basketball, are also popular.
 The Club Hípico de Santiago and the Hipódromo Chile are the two horseracing tracks in the city.

 Santiago hosted the final stages of the official 1959 Basketball World Cup, where Chile won the bronze medal.

 The city held a round of the all-electric FIA Formula E Championship on 3 February 2018, on a temporary street circuit incorporating the Plaza Baquedano and Parque Forestal.
 It was the first FIA sanctioned race in the country.

 The 2023 Pan American Games were held in Santiago.

 The 2027 Special Olympics World Summer Games will be held in Santiago.
 This will mark the first time that a Spanish speaking country, the southern hemisphere and Latin America has ever hosted the Special Olympics World Games.